MPILOGUM114/MeAndYou/docs/source/index.rst

    FROM DATAWAREHOUSE.DISTRIBUTION_SCHEMA.VW_IK_CAMPAIGN_NAME_AUTOMATION_DATAPOOL;

-*In this code above, we are creating a table called TS_API_CAMPAIGN_NAME_STAGE in the database called datawarehouse and in the DISTRIBUTION_DATA_APPLICATION schema.
+*In this code above, we are creating a table called TS_API_CAMPAIGN_NAME_STAGE in the database called datawarehouse and in the DISTRIBUTION_SCHEMA.
 Essentially we are creating the table TS_API_CAMPAIGN_NAME_STAGE from a view called VW_IK_CAMPAIGN_NAME_AUTOMATION_DATAPOOL.This view contains all leads (data) hence the name “datapool”.
 The newly created table will be populated with all the columns and rows from the view.*